 CHAPTER MATERIAL TOPIC COMMITMENT OUR CUSTOMERS BEST-IN-CLASS PROTECTION & PEACE OF MIND We protect what matters most to families and small businesses through our industry leading, professionally monitored security solutions.
-COSTONIERS 16 PART, RICHES BOUNDINGS SCHIEFINGS Our 'award-winning' innovations help us bring peace of mind around the clock to our customers.
+COSTOMERS 16 PLACE MISTERS AND STREETS A Our 'award-winning' innovations help us bring peace of mind around the clock to our customers.
 Beyond providing peace of mind, we also work to save human lives in emergencies.
 Our highly trained experts at our alarm centres are 24/7 ready to respond to any emergency.
 We partner with security and emergency services to provide a rapid response when every second counts.
 We aim to support more vulnerable members of society through adapted services.
 DATA PRIVACY & CYBER SECURITY Our products and services are also designed for data privacy and protection, as one of our core commitments to our customers.
-16 notation protection of the control protec Our organisation works in a structured way, driving a strong privacy and information security culture, to safeguard the interests of everyone entitled to protection of their data privacy, including our customers and employees.
+16 MALINITIE CONTINUE Our organisation works in a structured way, driving a strong privacy and information security culture, to safeguard the interests of everyone entitled to protection of their data privacy, including our customers and employees.
 We are committed to transparency in our responsible and proactive approach to data protection and cybersecurity.
 OUR PEOPLE DIVERSITY, EQUITY, INCLUSION & BELONGING (DEIB) We are committed to supporting our colleagues through DEIB by promoting better talent attraction, retention, engagement, and performance.
-5 THAT SECOND SE We include in our talent pools those those in our society facing employment barriers, some of them belonging to less favourable segments, through meaningful and rewarding jobs.
+8 EXCHANGE OF THE PROPERTY OF We include in our talent pools those those in our society facing employment barriers, some of them belonging to less favourable segments, through meaningful and rewarding jobs.
 We draw on this very valuable source of talent for our continuous growth while improving our competitive advantage.
 OUR AMBITION: Increase women's representation to 40% of the Company overall by 2030 OUR AMBITION: Increase women's representation to 33% in leadership positions by 2030 We promote an inclusive environment, with focus on lowering barriers for diverse pools of talent to be represented and thrive, independently of individual characteristics such us gender, age or disability, providing access to opportunities through meritocracy.
 Diversity in our workforce helps us to better understand the needs of the variety of customers we protect, so that we can offer solutions that provide peace of mind in a more customized way.
-TALENT MANAGEMENT & SUSTAINABLE ENGAGEMENT 8 INSTRUMENT TO SERVICE 8 INSTRUMENT TO SERVICE 8 INSTRUMENT TO SERVICE 10 SERV We work hard to maintain high levels of sustainable engagement with our mission and values for our people, across functions, countries and demographics.
-6 contract soon We are focused on providing our colleagues with continuous learning and growth opportunities to build critical skills so they can unleash their full potential and perform at their best.
-EMPLOYEE RELATIONS 8 (COMPON NO.) 10 (We are committed to respecting fundamental human rights through the United Nations Global Compact principles and agenda, including fair employment conditions internally and across our supply chain.
+TALENT MANAGEMENT & SUSTAINABLE ENGAGEMENT We work hard to maintain high levels of sustainable engagement with our mission and values for our people, across functions, countries and demographics.
+8 theory down We are focused on providing our colleagues with continuous learning and growth opportunities to build critical skills so they can unleash their full potential and perform at their best.
+EMPLOYEE RELATIONS 8 HITCH WAS AND TO MARKANIST TO MARKA We are committed to respecting fundamental human rights through the United Nations Global Compact principles and agenda, including fair employment conditions internally and across our supply chain.
 EMPLOYEE HEALTH, SAFETY & WELL-BEING We take the safety and health of our colleagues very seriously, promoting their holistic well-being as professionals and as individuals.